Poyo-SSB/tetrio-bot-docs/Messages/server_social_notification.md

 If set, the `action` parameter has one the following effects in the client:

 * `"user:[USERID]"` - opens the specified user's profile card.
-* `"support"` - opens the supporter purchase dialog.
+* `"support"` - opens the TETR.IO Supporter purchase dialog.
 * `"url:[URL]"` - opens the specified URL in another tab.
 * `"room:[ROOMID]"`- joins the specified room.

 ## `supporter_new` notification format

-Sent when you become a TETR.IO supporter as a result of purchasing months for yourself.
+Sent when you become a TETR.IO Supporter as a result of purchasing months for yourself.
 No specific data is included.

 ## `supporter_gift` notification format

-Sent when another user gifts you TETR.IO supporter.
+Sent when another user gifts you TETR.IO Supporter.

 <!-- see https://kagar.in/disappointment.png for context -->